 Prior to joining the Commission, Erika was a commercial and civil litigation attorney at Meyer Capel, P.C. in Champaign, Illinois, where she represented clients at both the trial and appellate levels and advised clients on matters of statutory and constitutional interpretation.

-Prior to this, Erika worked as an attorney in the litigation groups of Sidley Austin LLP and Burke, Warren, MacKay & Serritella, P.C., representing businesses in commercial disputes and advising religious institutions in matters involving First Amendment protections.
+Earlier in her career, Erika was a litigation attorney at the Chicago offices of Sidley Austin LLP and Burke, Warren, MacKay & Serritella, P.C., where she represented businesses in commercial disputes and advised religious institutions in matters involving First Amendment protections.

-Since receiving her J.D., Ms. Harold has made a name for herself in the Illinois legal community.
-Erika taught students about the U.S. legal system as part of the Lawyers in the Classroom program, coordinated by Constitutional Rights Foundation Chicago.
-She also has coached students in the City-Wide Mock Trial Competition, sponsored by the Chicago Coalition for Law-Related Education, and will be part of the teaching faculty for Harvard Law School’s 2017 Trial Advocacy Workshop.
+Erika has taught students about the U.S. legal system as part of the Lawyers in the Classroom program, coached students in city-wide mock trial competitions, and served on the teaching faculty of Harvard Law School’s Trial Advocacy Workshop.

 Erika is licensed to practice law in Illinois and the United States District Courts for the Northern and Central Districts of Illinois.
 She served on the Illinois Supreme Court Committee on Equality from 2015 to 2022 and was a Commissioner with the Illinois Supreme Court Commission on Professionalism from 2017 to 2022.
 Erika also served on the boards of directors of Prison Fellowship and Champaign County CASA (Court Appointed Special Advocates)